Jason-Adam/smile-detection/README.md

 # Smile Detection in Real Time Video Feed
 The goal of the project is to build a convolutional neural network (CNN) that can predict if a person is smiling in real-time.
 ## Dataset Overview
 The dataset used for this project comes from the following repo ([hromi/SMILEsmileD](https://github.com/hromi/SMILEsmileD)).
-The SMILE dataset consists of xxxx tightly cropped grey-scale photos.
+The SMILE dataset consists of tightly cropped grey-scale photos.

 The repo can be cloned to your local machine with the following command
 ```